ONEcampaign/borrowing_costs_research/README.md

 The `raw_data` folder stores raw data files.

 The `output` folder stores the clean files.
-Currently, it contains an [interest_rates](./output/interest_rates/) folder with country-level interest rate data for each African country.
+Currently, it contains an [interest_rates](./output/interest_rates/) folder with country-level interest rate data for each African country, and for each EMEA country.

 ---